rancher/fleet/docs/gitops.md

 GitOps and CI/CD
 ================

-Fleet is designed to be used in a CD or GitOpts pipeline.
+Fleet is designed to be used in a CD or GitOps pipeline.
 Because Fleet is a standard Kubernetes API it should integrate well in the existing ecosystem.
 One can use a tool such as ArgoCD or Flux in the Fleet manager cluster to copy resources from Git to the Fleet manager.